Why the Ministry of Defense chaired the GoM on Class 12 exams | Latest India News | ExBulletin

 Why the Ministry of Defense chaired the GoM on Class 12 exams | Latest India News

-New Delhi Defense Minister Rajnath Singh was chosen by Prime Minister Narendra Modi last week to lead the group of ministers (GoM) tasked with examining the feasibility of conducting Class 12 exams due to his stature as the highest minister of government and acceptance of all parties.
-HT learned after speaking with two senior government officials.
+Defense Minister Rajnath Singh was selected by Prime Minister Narendra Modi last week to lead the Group of Ministers (GoM) to examine the feasibility of conducting Class 12 reviews due to his stature as the most senior minister. high level of government and its acceptance by all parties. learned after talking to two senior government officials.

 The GoM also includes the Minister of Information and Broadcasting Prakash Javadekar and the Minister of Women and Child Development Smriti Irani, both former ministers of education.
-Singh chaired a meeting on Sunday attended by Education Minister Ramesh Pokhriyal Nishank, Irani, Prakash Javadekar.
+On Sunday, Singh chaired a meeting attended by Education Minister Ramesh Pokhriyal Nishank, Smriti Irani and Prakash Javadekar.
 Officials of the Central Council for Secondary Education (CBSE), ministers of education of all states, secretaries of education and chairpersons of state review boards.

 This is an issue that the prime minister himself is involved in, Nishank said.
 It involves so many students in the country and so the prime minister asked Rajnathji to sit down as well, which shows how important this issue is to us, he added.
 A decision on the matter is expected on June 1.